Lovely-Professional-University-CSE/int-246-project-1181489_Ayush_Mishra-11804970_Dinil_Pradeep/README.md

 The html page are stored in accounts/template/accounts, There are two pages one our home page and second our jupyter notebook converted into html.

-The static files ie css,javascript are stored at accounts/static/ and are linked using by using defining the path in backend.settings. the backend the the folder were our accounts is been called and is been runned.
+The static files ie css,javascript are stored at accounts/static/ and are linked using by using defining the path in backend.settings. the backend is the folder were our accounts is been called and is been runned.

 Now coming to the Code the jupyter Notebook has comments that are commented by us to show you a visual description of our project.
 You can give custom input by click the custom input button in project.html ie where you will see jupyter notebook.